KABBALAH – JEWISH MYSTICISM AND PERSONAL GROWTH (ONLINE)

 Frequently Asked Questions

-Paideia folkhögskola also offers the online courses Yiddish for Advanced Beginners (semester 5) and Yiddish conversation (in Yiddish/Swedish) during the spring semester of 2025.
+Paideia folkhögskola also offers the online courses Yiddish 2: Beginners and Yiddish conversation (in Yiddish/Swedish) during the autumn semester of 2025.
 Please see more information under each course’s webpage.

 Prior knowledge